Imran Khan's New War Game - ExBulletin

 What is most alarming is the impending economic collapse and the looming threat of a sovereign default which further complicates the situation.
 An incompetent government and its distraught finance minister don’t seem to have the ability to get the country out of this mess.
 The growing current account deficit and spiraling inflation have stifled economic growth.

 Worsening political instability makes it much more difficult to stem the rot.
 The country is on a slippery slope with no hope for things to improve.
-We are seeing what former finance minister Miftah Ismail describes as a steady decline.
+We are witnessing what former finance minister Miftah Ismail describes as a “constant downward slide”.
 But the dire warning about the sinking ship is drowned out in the cacophony of a political blame game.

 There has been an alarming increase in militancy in former tribal districts and other parts of KP.
 Banned militant groups are back in some districts, taking advantage of weakening state authority and political instability.